Zeba-Kauser/HR_Analysis/README.md

 - Role of business travel in attrition.
 - Visualize the impact of distance on attrition
 - Examined how performance ratings relate to attrition.

+# 📝 Survey
+#### Dedicated a section to survey-related factors like relationship satisfaction, work-life balance, job satisfaction, etc. Understanding these factors are crucial for predicting and managing attrition.